Context / Research term

 The gradual decline in a model's reliability as its input gets longer or more cluttered, even when the input is well within the token limit.

-As you keep adding documents, instructions, and conversation history to a model's input, its answers start to degrade.
+Context rot is the gradual decline in a model's reliability as its input gets longer or more cluttered, even when the input is well within the token limit.
 Research shows models are especially likely to miss information buried in the middle of long inputs, a pattern called the "lost-in-the-middle" effect.
 Imagine handing someone a 200-page briefing packet and asking a question whose answer is on page 97: they will often miss it.
-Context rot names this predictable decline.
+As you keep adding documents, instructions, and conversation history, the model's answers predictably degrade.

 Builder example